jprante/elasticsearch-jdbc/README.md

 ## Obsolete parameters

-In older versions, the following parameters were available.
-THey are no longer supported.
+In older versions of JDBC river, the following parameters were available.
+They are no longer supported.

 `driver` - Class name of JDBC river.
-Since JDBC plugin requires JDBC Version 4 (or higher), which is included in Java 6, this parameter is not used any more.
+Since JDBC plugin requires JDBC Version 4 (or higher), which is part of Java 6, this parameter is not used any more.

 `poll` - interval for waiting between river invocations.
 Replaced by `schedule`